mateushonorato/notion-app/README.md

 # Notion for Linux

-This is a meta repo that contains scripts / stuff needed to build Notion for Linux
+This is a meta repo that contains scripts / stuff needed to build Notion for Linux This fork is just a modification of jaredallard/notion-app that uses the windows release of Notion, which is currently updated more frequently

 ## Alternatives